melissa-chen/spaceship-hoops/README.md

 (5) Physics

-We used physics for the controls of the ship to make it seem more realistic.
+We used physics for the controls of the ship and when the ship hits the asteroid.
+The direction in which the ship rebounds from an asteroid is relative to the position and speed of the asteroid.